elementalvoid/tonnage/README.md

   * Save scans for later?
   * Save whole scan?
 Doing so would mean not using built-in k8s selector support if we want to be able to load a scan _and_ further reduce it via selectors.
-- [ ] Allow simulating different allocatable resources to answer questions like "What would happen if I used a different AWS/GCE instance type?"

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would